-Comparing and contrasting the writings of Mao Zedong, Che Guevara, David Galula, and Roger Trinquier reveals the common characteristics of revolutionary war are the focus on the population and the integration of political strategy with military force, while there are differences between Mao's Protracted War and Che Guevara's Focoist strategy, and between Galula's population-centric approach and Triniquier's insurgent-centric approach.
+Mao Zedong, Che Guevara, David Galula, and Roger Trinquier all advocate a form of war that focuses on the population and integrates political strategy with military force, though there are differences between Mao's Protracted War and Che Guevara's Focoist strategy, and between Galula's population-centric approach and Triniquier's insurgentcentric approach.
 The differences in approach between revolutionaries and counter-insurgents highlight the importance of adjusting broad strategies for revolutionary war and counterinsurgency to a specific local context.